michaelckelly/wunderground/README.md

 Usage
 =====
 The module is designed to be simple and easy to use and follows Wunderground's API verbiage almost exclusively.
+Please see the Wunderground documentation for a list of all available options.

 ```javascript
 var wunderground = require('node-wunderground')('my-api-key');